 With 2020 fast approaching, the SATC has commenced planning for the next South Australian Tourism Plan.
-This will set the vision for the South Australian visitor economy through to the year 2030.
+This will set the vision for the South Australian visitor economy through to 2030.

 The Value of Regional Tourism is a one page summary of key tourism statistics for each region.
-The fact sheet helps to understand how the region is performing as a tourism destination and includes information on visitor expenditure, overnight visitors per year, tourism employment and more.
+It shows how a region is performing as a tourism destination and includes information on visitor expenditure, overnight visitors per year, tourism employment and more.

 International tourism is booming in South Australia with latest figures showing visitors spent a record $1.2 billion to the year ending March 2018.